searica/ExtraSnapPointsMadeEasy/Publish/ThunderStore/README.md

 My mods will always be free to use but if you feel like saying thanks you can tip/donate here: https://ko-fi.com/searica

 ### Contributions
-You are welcome to open issues on the Github repository to provide suggestions, feature requests (such as extra snap points for specific pieces), compatibility issues, and bug reports.
+If you would like to provide suggestions, make feature requests, or reports bugs and compatability issues you can either open an issue on the Github repository or tag me (@searica) with a message on the [Odin Plus discord](https://discord.gg/mbkPcvu9ax).

 I'm a grad student and have a lot of personal responsibilities on top of that so I can't promise I will respond quickly, but I do intend to maintain and improve the mod in my free time.